By Christy Walcott

 My new-found obsession soon trickled away from only naturally formed letters and I started looking at the everyday objects that accompanied me on these outings.
 After fighting two crawlers into a wriggling “R,” I took a closer look at my artificial bait and decided they could help me out as well.

 I ended up using more man-made letters to complete my project, however, they were all discovered while I was out in nature- fishing, hiking, just enjoying the waning sun.
 The inspiration still came from the scent of fallen leaves and crisp air blowing my line further into the thinning reeds along Opal Lake.
-I walked away from October with an alphabet to be proud of (and Christmas presents for just about every nature lover on my list!).
+I walked away from October with an alphabet to be proud of.

 For those of us who already have umpteen scenic landscape photos and entire albums of meticulous flora and fauna close ups, finding letters is a way to see your favorite places in an entirely new perspective.
 Take a closer look and see what nature has to say.